 In May 2013, I met with my vocal cord surgeon, Dr. Akst at Johns Hopkins because my voice had weakened again.
 I really wanted a vocal cord implant for a more permanent solution, but I had to wait until my June scans because the implant would need an incision and we had to make sure the cancer wasn’t coming back in that area.
 I did have my 3 MRIs and 1 CT-scan in mid-June, and the results were great.
 Everything was stable, and nothing new had grown!
 Also my calcitonin and CEA had both gone down slightly, although they are both still high.
 It was all such good news, and I knew all the prayers (and the TBL-12 supplement) must be working.
 I was able to go ahead with the vocal cord implant pre-op to prepare for surgery on July 25.

-I had to be fairly awake for the vocal cord surgery, which made me nervous; but I knew I had chosen to do this surgery, so I was ready.
+On July 25, 2013, I had to be fairly awake for the vocal cord surgery, which made me nervous; but I knew I had chosen to do this surgery, so I was ready.
 I was going to help Dr. Akst in surgery with hearing my voice to decide on the best sound.
 That seemed very weird, but it worked out great.
 One of the doctors told me that I was crying when I heard my “new” voice and that Dr. Akst told me to not cry because he wasn’t done yet.
 That was funny.
 Apparently, I also told everyone in the operating room that Dr. Akst was the best doctor ever!
 My voice sounded great right after surgery, before the swelling started; so when my parents came to see me in post-op they were shocked by my strong voice.
 Then my voice got raspy later that evening and continued for about a week.
 After that, it took a few more weeks for my voice to settle down; and it’s been great.
 I went from ½ octave to 2 ½ octaves for my range.
 The medical staff is very happy with how great the srugery worked.
 I can’t believe that this is permanent, which seems impossible.
 I know I feel so much better already because I’m not so tired each evening after trying to push my voice every day, and I’m not having to drink water all the time too.
 It’s been so great.
 So, now I go back to college and deal with more scans in December.

 Please keep me in your prayers.
 Thank you.